Blog

 - Intuitive interface reduced training time for new staff.

-- Responsive customer support ensured prompt problem-solving and alternative solutions.
+- Responsive customer support ensured prompt problem-solving and effective alternative solutions.

 - Faster lab report turnaround times addressed client complaints.

-- Streamlined client invoicing from the same system and improved transparency and service.
+- Streamlined client invoicing from a single system, improving transparency and service quality.

-- Reduced A/R time, contributing to faster payments and steady cash flow.
+- Reduced accounts receivable time, contributing to faster payments and steady cash flow.

 - Effective communication between demographics and coding departments prevented claim errors.